byu-oit/UAPI-Specification/Generic REST Guidelines.md

 # REST Guidelines

 The following are guidelines for REST services.
-Your API doesn't need to follow all of these guidelines to be functional, but failing to follow too many guidelines will result in a REST API that is utter garbage.
+Your API doesn't need to follow all of these guidelines to be functional, but failing to follow too many guidelines will result in a REST API that is confusing and hard to consume.

 **Table of Contents**